nyeliep/E-Taka-Project/README.md

 2. Follow the instructions in the dashboard's README to set up and run the dashboard application.

-## Contributing

-We welcome contributions from the community to help improve E-Taka.
-If you would like to contribute, please follow our [Contribution Guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Contact

-If you have any questions, suggestions, or feedback, please feel free to contact our team at [contact@etaka.com](mailto:contact@etaka.com).
+If you have any questions, suggestions, or feedback, please feel free to contact our team at

-Visit the live website: [https://www.etaka.com](https://www.etaka.com)
+Visit the live website:

 Thank you for being a part of the E-Taka initiative for a cleaner and more sustainable future!